-I am not saying you should become an extreme minimalist that can fit everything they own into a backpack (even though there nothing is wrong with this), I am saying that you should be mindful about your purchases.
+I am not saying you should become an extreme minimalist that can fit everything you own into a backpack (even though there is nothing wrong with this); I am saying that you should be mindful of your purchases.

 You should second guess every purchase to make sure it’s something that you need or want.